The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Acknowledgements

 \section{Acknowledgements}

-We thank M. A. Petrovici, A. Baumbach and K. Meier for discussions and collaboration on related subjects.
-This work is supported by Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg Excellence Cluster STRUCTURES).
+We thank M. A. Petrovici, A. Baumbach, and K. Meier for discussions and collaboration on related subjects.
+This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).